Autoethnography: Evaluation

 Croce illustrates what Adams, Jones, and Ellis refer to as "illusory boundaries and borders between scholarship and criticism."
 These "borders" are seen to hide or take away from the idea that autoethnographic evaluation and criticism present another personal story about the experience of an experience.
 Or as Craig Gingrich-Philbrook wrote, "any evaluation of autoethnography...is simply another story from a highly situated, privileged, empowered subject about something he or she experienced."

-Prominent philosopher of science, Karl Popper, when claiming that falsifiability was a basic criteria of a scientific theory said:A theory is falsifiable... if there exists at least one non-empty class of homotypic basic statements which are forbidden by itAs autoethnography makes no claims that can be verified, it is no longer falsifiable.
-Under this criterion, autoethnography becomes pseudoscience.

 Rethinking traditional criteria

-In her book's tenth chapter, titled "Evaluating and Publishing Autoethnography" (pp. 252~255), Ellis (2004) discusses how to evaluate an autoethnographic project, based on other authors' ideas about evaluating alternative modes of qualitative research.
+In her book's tenth chapter, titled "Evaluating and Publishing Autoethnography" (pp. 252–255), Ellis (2004) discusses how to evaluate an autoethnographic project, based on other authors' ideas about evaluating alternative modes of qualitative research.
 (See the special section in Qualitative Inquiry on "Assessing Alternative Modes of Qualitative and Ethnographic Research: How Do We Judge?
 Who Judges?")
-She presents several criteria for "good autoethnography," and indicates how these ideas resonate with each other.
+She presents several criteria for "good autoethnography", and indicates how these ideas resonate with each other.

 First, Ellis mentions Richardson who described five factors she uses when reviewing personal narrative papers that includes analysis of both evaluative and constructive validity techniques.
 The criteria are: